 How do you fix it, if you have forgotten tools back home when arriving at the location for your next painting?

 I usually forget a tool or a material when I paint.
 One time I was painting a white church, and I forgot to pack the white paint.
 So I had to go into town and buy a tube at the art store.
 Another time I forgot a palette knife, so I used a plastic spoon that I found in the gutter.

 You make a portion of your income from your painting tutorials.
 What are your tips for selling digital products?

 I think it’s important to think all the time about what makes a better product that really helps other artists on their journey.
 When my wife Jeanette (also an artist) and I watch other videos, we always talk about what we liked about it and how it might have been better.

 I really try to listen to what customers want, and I study the metrics.
 With all that said, I go out there to have fun and try new challenges, and it’s OK with me if some of my videos have a smaller audience.

 That’s one thing I like about the digital arts economy is that you can niche market to specific groups, and they can get information that used to be unavailable a generation ago.

 Last year you launched the new Living Sketchbook Vol. 2.
 How did you decided on new technology and exposing your works in an App format?

 The idea of creating a sketchbook app that is a magic window into an experience of the world is a dream that’s still in formation.
 I was lucky in that my son Dan Gurney has become an app developer and he wanted to take on the challenge of combining scalable artwork with audio and video in an app for a tablet or phone.
 The version we offer on Sellfy is a “PDF+” version just for people who don’t have Apple or Android mobile devices.

-What would be the advice to artists in digital arts who want to sell their tutorials?
+What would be your advice to artists in digital arts who want to sell their tutorials?